mlc-mlapis/docs/src/documentation/cli/installation-authorization.md

 ## Installation

+### Using npm

 Zerops zcli can be installed using **npm**

 ```bash
 $ npm i -g @zerops/zcli
 ```

-it will then be available under the `zcli` command.
-List of commmands can be found at available [commands list](/documentation/cli/available-commands.html).
+it will be available under the `zcli` command.

+### Static binary

-Alternatively zcli binary can be downloaded from [GitHub releases](https://github.com/zeropsio/zcli/releases) but you have to make sure you select proper version coresponding to the system you want to run zcli on.
+Alternatively zcli binary can be downloaded from [GitHub releases](https://github.com/zeropsio/zcli/releases) but you have to make sure you select proper version corresponding to the system you want to run zcli on.

 ```bash
 # add to PATH to use globally